yonatanrozin/Simple-RTC-Stream/README.md

 #### TouchDesigner receiver
 - Open ```RTC_in.toe``` in TouchDesigner
     - TD will use localhost for the Web Render by default.
-If the server is hosted on a different device, replace "localhost" with the server IP address in the webrender1 "URL or File" parameter
+If the server is hosted on a different device, replace "localhost" with the server IP address in the ```webrender1``` "URL or File" parameter inside the ```RTCWrapper``` COMP

 ### Sender Device